ZenIDTeam/ZenID-android-sample/README.md

 - BLURRY = The picture is too blurry.
 - DARK = The picture is dark.
 - CONFIRMING_FACE = Face was confirmed.
+- BAD_FACE_ANGLE = When the user's head is turned away from the camera.

 FaceLivenessState:
-- LOOK_AT_ME = Look in the camera.
+- LOOK_AT_ME =  Turn head towards camera.
-- TURN_HEAD = Slowly turn your head to LEFT and RIGHT.
+- TURN_HEAD = Turn head slowly towards arrow.
 - SMILE = Smile to the camera or move your mouth.
 - DONE = The scanning is done.
 - BLURRY = The picture is too blurry.
 - DARK = The picture is dark.
+- HOLD_STILL = Hold still.

 ### Document picture settings